KUSTIKs/simple-chat/README.md

   <h3 align="center">Simple Chat</h3>

   <p align="center">
-    Chat application where you can talk with your friends
+    Application that helps you to communicate with other in real time
     <br/>
     <br/>
     <a href="https://simple-chat-71ab0.web.app/">Live Demo</a>
     ·
-    <a href="https://youtu.be/r2zsa-3zbF4">Video Demo</a>
+    <a href="https://youtu.be/Iubl6Bh2obI">Video Demo</a>
     ·
     <a href="https://github.com/KUSTIKs/simple-chat/issues/new">Report Bug</a>
     ·